Alisher778/ielts-app/README.md

 This is a web site for learning english language for advanced ESL user.
 User can watch scientific videos and read articles.
-In addition, should any one has questions, comments and suggestions, he/she can use blog to get help from community. click the link here: https://ieltsapp.herokuapp.com/news_pages
+In addition, should any one has questions, comments and suggestions, he/she can use blog to get help from community. click the link here: https://ieltsapp.herokuapp.com/news_pages and Enjoy!